replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 ## Install the App Manager {#air-gap}

 This procedure describes how to install the Replicated app manager in your existing cluster using the `kotsadm.tar.gz` air gap bundle.
-The app manager deploys an admin console, which provides a user interface for installing and deploying the application.
+The app manager deploys the Replicated admin console, which provides a user interface for installing and managing the application.

 To install the app manager: